Bethenny Frankel’s BStrong Raises More Than $750K For ‘Decimated’ Bahamas

 As The Inquisitr previously reported, Bethenny announced her plans to help the Bahamas in the wake of the natural disaster earlier this week.
 The reality star and businesswoman confirmed that she would be heading to the destination to do humanitarian work and deliver much needed supplies.

-Frankel previously sprung into action to help the people of Puerto Rico following Hurricane Maria, with Glamour reporting that she raised more than $1 million for those in need.
+Bethenny previously sprung into action to help the people of Puerto Rico following Hurricane Maria, with Glamour reporting that she raised more than $1 million for those in need.
 Prior to that, the star headed to Mexico in 2017 to help earthquake survivors.

-Her latest important efforts to help the people of the Bahamas come shortly after the hit the headlines for quitting Bravo’s Real Housewives of New York City.
+Her latest important efforts to help the people of the Bahamas come shortly after she hit the headlines for quitting Bravo’s Real Housewives of New York City.